brunofreda/lvl-up/README.md

 - Icon next to the score counter
 - If the completed tasks are not set to be hidden, they are set aside in a list of their own down below
-- Date picker for the tasks
 - Tasks with dates set to today or tomorrow would show "today" or "tomorrow" respectively instead of the date
-- The option to sort the tasks by date or by personal order by dragging the tiles
-- Being able to sort by personal order within dates when sorting by date is selected
 - The option to add multiple tasks pages
 - Events
 - A calendar